Padraic McGuinness: Death and legacy

 McGuinness died from cancer on Australia Day, 26 January 2008, aged 69, having recently stood down as editor of Quadrant.
 He was survived by his daughter Parnell Palme McGuinness, named after Charles Stewart Parnell, and two siblings: his older brother Michael and his older sister Judy.
 Parnell McGuinness is a columnist with the Sydney Morning Herald.
+His wife, Brigitte, predeceased him in 1999.